 It was early in the morning when we left the house, me in the back seat of the car, accompanied by my huge backpack.
 I’m not even sure what’s in there, but somehow I get the feeling I forgot something.
-It is so grey outside, and I don’t want this ride to ever end.
-I don’t want this all to start.
+The sky is blocked by a grey cloud of humidity, and I don’t want this ride to ever end.
+I don’t want it all to start.

 But we arrive, eventually.